heybayrepo/syntaxsociety/README.md

 syntaxsociety

 ## **Project Overview**

 This project aims to build a machine learning model capable of predicting whether an employee is eligible for promotion using structured performance, leadership, project, and training-related features.
 The project is motivated by the gap identified between manual, error-prone, biased HR processes and the ideal data-driven decision support system envisioned in the deck

-## **The main objectives are to:**

-	1. Develop and evaluate multiple ML models for promotion prediction.
-	2. Engineer new features that better capture employee performance and potential.
-	3. Deliver a transparent, fair, and explainable model to support HR decision-making.

-## **Dataset:**

-Talent Promotion Dataset — provided by Rakamin Bootcamp.
-Stored in Google Drive (not uploaded to GitHub).

 ## **Repo structure:**